rotki/rotki/docs/usage_guide.rst

 Cointracking.info
 ====================

-You can also import data from `cointracking.info <https://cointracking.info/>`_ into rotki by clicking on "Import Data" on the left sidebard and then following the instructions.
+You can also import data from `cointracking.info <https://cointracking.info/>`_ into rotki by clicking on "Import Data" on the left sidebar and then following the instructions.

 rotki can import any trade CSV data exported from cointracking.info.
 But in general it's not recommended to utilize cointracking as their exported data are missing a lot of information.